Skip to content

 The Gary Ridgway (Green River Killer) investigation in Washington State, resolved in 2001 by DNA evidence extracted from saliva samples collected in 1987, illustrates the long arc of linkage work.
 Consistent victim disposal in the Green River drainage, similar victimology (sex workers on the Pacific Highway South corridor), and consistent manner of killing were all linkage signals that drove resource allocation for years before biological confirmation.
 What the linkage analysis could not do was produce an identification.

-In the UK, the Steve Wright Ipswich murders (2006) show a faster linkage arc.
+In the UK, the Steve Wright Ipswich murders (2006) demonstrate a faster linkage arc.
 Five victims were deposited in or near waterways in Suffolk over six weeks; SCAS analysts were consulted within days of the second discovery, and the linkage drove the geographic and telecommunications investigation that identified Wright.
 He was convicted in 2008.

-The Nithari killings (Noida, Uttar Pradesh, 2004-2006) illustrate the method's limits when crime scenes go unidentified for years.
+The Nithari killings (Noida, Uttar Pradesh, 2005-2006) illustrate the method's limits when crime scenes go unidentified for years.
 CFSL analysts connected skeletal remains found in December 2006 to reported missing persons retrospectively through forensic-biological DNA matching rather than behavioural linkage, because the crime-scene behavioural record was simply not available.

 All three cases share the same structural pattern: linkage analysis drove investigative resource allocation; physical or biological evidence provided the identification.